wuga214/NCE_Projected_LRec/Readme.md

 ![](https://img.shields.io/badge/mxnet-1.1.0-blue.svg)
 ![](https://img.shields.io/badge/matplotlib-3.0.0-blue.svg)

+Please Disable GPU usage in `main.py` if needed.

 # About NCE-PLRec
 In multi-stage recommendation frameworks(see our [RecSys Challenge repository](https://github.com/layer6ai-labs/vl6_recsys2018)), the first stage requires scalable algorithms that can process millions users and items in reasonable time and still maintain good performance(recall 90%+).
 Even over almost 10 years, WRMF is still the most reliable algorithm for such task(see [RecSys Leaderboard](https://recsys-challenge.spotify.com/static/final_main_leaderboard.html)).
 Despite its good performance, the computation is too expensive and slow.
 Thus, we introduce a fast linear recommendation algorithm called NCE-PLRec to replace WRMF in large scale recommendation tasks.
 More details about this work are well described in our paper.